From quantum Ore extensions to quantum tori via noncommutative UFDs

 We finish the introduction with a word on notation.
 Throughout the paper, $\KK$ will denote an infinite base field.
-All algebras will be $\KK$-algebras, all automorphisms will be $\KK$-algebra automorphisms, and all skew derivations will be $\KK$-linear left skew derivations.
+All algebras will be unital $\KK$-algebras, all automorphisms will be $\KK$-algebra automorphisms, and all skew derivations will be $\KK$-linear left skew derivations.
 All skew polynomial rings $B[x;\sig,\de]$ will be assumed to be left Ore extensions, meaning that the commutation rule is given by $xb = \sig(b) x + \de(b)$ for $b\in B$.
 Elements $a$ and $b$ in a $\KK$-algebra are said to \emph{quasi-commute} if $ab$ and $ba$ are nonzero scalar multiples of each other.
+The center of a ring $R$ is denoted $\ZZ(R)$.

 \sectionnew{ Noncommutative unique factorization domains} We recall the noncommutative unique factorization conditions introduced by Chatters and Jordan \cite{Cha}, \cite{ChJo}, summarize some of their results and a theorem of Launois, Lenagan, and Rigal \cite{LLR}, and develop some extensions.